 In the past, AMT has been known to save our clients millions of dollars on what would have been unnecessary expenditures by recognizing problems and optimizing systems and budgets.
 As much as $3 million has been saved as a direct result of AMT’s experience and knowledge.
 Developing a manufacturing process or generating specifications is contingent upon a thorough understanding of our clients’ strengths, weaknesses, goals, and limitations.
 We take a personal interest in the success of our clients’ endeavors, and this quality translates effortlessly into meticulous work and comprehensive research.

 To this extent, AMT used software simulation tools to model the manufacturing process that the dental appliance manufacturer was currently employing.
 We were able to identify that in fact the 13 robotic trimming stations would not be the bottleneck to increasing throughput after all.
 Instead, because of incorrect product routing software in the conveyor system, one of the 13 robot systems was virtually unused.
 Therefore, this result meant that it would be entirely unnecessary for the dental appliance manufacturer to purchase yet another robot for their trimming system and that they could continue expanding production as they had previously planned.

-AMT helped them make the necessary changes to the conveyor software and they were able to achieve the increased throughput without purchasing a new robotic trim system.
+AMT was pleased to help the dental appliance manufacturer make the necessary changes to their conveyor software.
+In the end, they were able to achieve the increased throughput they desired for their plant in Mexico without purchasing a new robotic trim system.
 Based on their estimate, the AMT engagement saved them approximately $350,000.